 The cost of this community support is bundled into the cost of the product.
 The premium here then is comparable to the premium that pubs charge for beer over what supermarkets charge.
 The price includes support for a social space.

-No doubt the ultimate aim for this is a “loss leader” for generating sales but nonetheless it is a more or less valued part of the product and it is paid for out of the product price.
+No doubt the ultimate aim for this is as a “loss leader” for generating sales but nonetheless it is a more or less valued part of the product and it is paid for out of the product price.

 Although Warhammer is approaching mainstream awareness it still remains somewhat a niche market.
 There is a limited market for sales while at the same time a demand from that market for enormous variety of product designs.